 Annual Fund Volunteers*

-The Parent Annual Fund Committee is a group of volunteers made up of freshman, sophomore and junior parents whose primary responsibility is to solicit their peers in support of CA’s Annual Fund.
+The Parent Annual Fund Committee is a group of volunteers made up of 9th, 10th, 11th and 12th grade parents whose primary responsibility is to solicit their peers in support of CA’s Annual Fund.

 Co-chairs and committee members of the Parent Annual Fund will help inspire fellow families to make gifts – at all levels – to the Annual Fund, a fund critical to CA’s mission and financial health.
 Encouraging families to support the Annual Fund in their first year at CA will help strengthen the Annual Giving Program, while at the same time, allow families to feel a part of this important communal philanthropic program.

-The financial goals for the 2019 Parent Annual Fund Program are to be determined.
-The goal for 2018 is $1 million from as many families as possible.
-(This goal includes the senior families’ contributions to the Annual Fund through the Senior Parent Giving Program.)
+The financial goal for the 2022 Parent Annual Fund Program $1 million from as many families as possible.

 Committee members will serve as advocates for CA’s Parent Annual Fund, and reach out to 5-7 CA families asking them to join in the support of the program.
 Members can inspire others to support CA by sharing their personal motivation for supporting the school.
-A manageable time commitment, committee members will be asked to attend the launch of the program/training session in September and the Annual Fund content nights, in addition to conducting outreach for this program throughout the year.
-Committee members are expected to make a gift to the Annual Fund – commitments at all levels are important and valuable.
+A manageable time commitment, committee members will be asked to attend the launch of the program/training session in October in addition to conducting outreach for this program throughout the year.

 Performing Arts parent volunteers support CA’s performing arts programs.
 Volunteers provide food and treats and help with set up and clean up for receptions at music, dance and theatrical performances throughout the year.
 Volunteers may also organize lunches for the cast and crew of the two (Fall and Winter) Main Stage Productions and snacks during the Tech week leading up to each performance.